MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

 >[!NOTE]
 >
-> - vmm doesn’t support site aware clusters or stretched clusters.
+> - VMM doesn’t support site aware clusters or stretched clusters.
 VMM doesn’t consider Hyper-V defined *site-specific fault domains* for dynamic optimization calculation.
 >
 >- VMM 2019 and later supports dynamic optimization for Compute and Storage.
 Versions prior to VMM 2019 support DO for compute only, use the following procedures as applicable for the version of VMM you are using.